PolySpade/lbyarch_mco2/README.md

 ## Project Overview

-This project compares the performance of a *C* implementation and an *x86-64* Assembly implementation for converting an image from grayscale integer values to grayscale double-precision floating-point values.
-The goal is to analyze the performance of both implementations and validate their outputs for correctness.
+To develop a C and x86-64 assembly program to efficiently convert grayscale images from integer-based representation to double-precision floating-point representation.

 ---